mikejgray/blog/content/posts/home-automation.md

 - Node-RED for automations in Home Assistant
 - [Google Wifi - AC1200 - Mesh WiFi System](https://www.amazon.com/gp/product/B08GG9CMLR/)
 - A Raspberry Pi 3B+ print server running Ubuntu 22.04 lite.
 Since I rarely use Windows at home but we almost exclusively have Apple devices, the printer is served via CUPS.
 Native AirPrint support and now I can wirelessly print from every device I use regularly at home, including our phones and iPads.
+- [Monoprice Delta Mini 3D Printer](https://www.amazon.com/gp/product/B07CJQ3D6L) - Got it from a friend who had swapped out a part and it stopped working, so I fixed it up and now I've got a nice little 3D printer!

 **Note**: Yes, I realize using Google for my mesh wifi is in violation of a lot of principles in my home automation.
 However, it seems to be the least invasive of the mesh wifi options available.
 Nobody is offering mesh wifi at any kind of reasonable rate without shipping data off to who-knows-where.
 The devil you know is better than the devil you don't.